vault27/Foundation/ssl.md

 - TLS version
 - Key Exchange Algorithm
 - Key exchange group
-- Signature algorithm for authenticated key exchange
+- 2 Signature algorithms for authenticated key exchange: one for certificate, one for transcript
-- Hash function to use with signature alorithm
+- Hash functions to use with signature alorithms: one for certificate, one for transcript
 - Symmetric encryption algorithm
 - Symmetric encryption key size
 - Simmetric encryption mode
-- Hash function
+- Hash function - message integrity and key derivation in the TLS handshake and record layer

 ### 3 Handshake Stages: